jgm/pandoc/man/man1/pandoc.1.md

     provide a *URL*.
 If no *URL* is provided, the contents of the script will be inserted directly into the HTML header.

+\--jsmath=*URL*
+:   Use jsMath to display embedded TeX math in HTML output.
+    The *URL* should point to the jsMath load script; if provided, it will be linked to in the header of standalone HTML documents.

 \--gladtex
 :   Enclose TeX math in `<eq>` tags in HTML output.
 These can then
     be processed by gladTeX to produce links to images of the typeset